lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 }
 ```

 Going back to the `ComputePipeline` constructor, we first initialize the `VkPipelineShaderStageCreateInfo` structure with the compute shader information.
 In this specific case, we receive a `ShaderProgram` instance through the `ComputePipeline.PipeLineCreationInfo` record.
 The `ShaderProgram` class is also used for the graphics pipeline creation holding shader modules that refer to vertex and fragment shaders.
 In our case, we just need a compute shader, so we just need a shader module.
 We will assume that in the first position of the shader modules we will receive that reference.
+As in other types of shaders, compute shaders can use specialization constants, so we need to add support for them if `ShaderModule` instance defines them.
 ```java
 public class ComputePipeline {
     ...